jpskubernetes/core/storage/volume.md

 > Another problem occurs when multiple containers are running in a Pod and need to share files.

 <span style="color:red; font-weight:500">It can be challenging to setup and access a shared filesystem across all of the containers.</span>

+## Important point

+1. A Pod can use any number of volume types simultaneously.
+2. <Ephemeral volume> types have a lifetime of a pod, but <persistent volumes> exist beyond the lifetime of a pod.